rmgpanw/ukbwranglr_resources/README.md

 # Overview

-A collection of resources to support [`ukbwranglr`](https://rmgpanw.github.io/ukbwranglr/index.html), an R package desinged to facilitate UK Biobank analyses.
+A collection of resources to support [`ukbwranglr`](https://rmgpanw.github.io/ukbwranglr/index.html), an R package designed to facilitate UK Biobank analyses.

 # Setup